Scaling Multi-Agent Epistemic Planning through GNN-Derived Heuristics: Introduction

 The key difference in our approach lies in how heuristics are defined and computed.
 Unlike~\citet{le2018efp,DBLP:conf/prima/FabianoPSP24}, who construct heuristics using traditional planning constructs---such as the \emph{planning graph}---our method adopts a data-driven approach grounded in \emph{Machine Learning} (ML).
 Specifically, we leverage Graph Neural Networks (GNNs) to extract information from e-states in MEP---modeled as Kripke structures (Definition~\ref{def:kripke})---to estimate the ``quality'' of these states and derive heuristics functions.
-The core idea is to use GNNs to approximate the \emph{perfect heuristic}, \ie to estimate the distance from any epistemic state to the nearest goal.
-These learned heuristics are then used to guide an \textbf{A$\mathbf{^*}$} search algorithm~\citep{FOEAD2021507}, enabling efficient traversal of the search space and mitigating its exponential growth.
+The core idea is to use GNNs to approximate the \emph{perfect heuristics}, \ie to estimate the distance from any epistemic state to the nearest goal.
+These learned heuristics are then used to guide an \emph{informed search} algorithm~\citep{BONET20015}, enabling efficient traversal of the search space and mitigating its exponential growth.
+We also introduce techniques for generating the training data required by the GNN-based regressor through a dedicated data generation process.
+This entire pipeline is implemented in \deep\ (\texttt{d}ynamic \texttt{e}pistemic logic-bas\texttt{e}d \texttt{p}lanner),\footnote{ Code available at \url{https://github.com/FrancescoFabiano/deep}.} a novel iteration of the state-of-the-art epistemic planner \EFP~\citep{icaps20,DBLP:conf/prima/FabianoPSP24}.